 Exhibits - Pottery, Ceramics, Earthenware, Porcelain

-The museum named after his creator and donor, the Arbaud museum is situated in the townhouse, built at the end of the 18th century.
+The museum is named after its creator and donor.
+Arbaud museum is situated in the townhouse, built at the end of the 18th century.
 Paul Arbaud was a collector and bibliophile in Provence who gave his house to the Academy of Aix.
-The museum offers some collections of Provençal earthenware, numerous manuscripts, and paintings.
+The museum offers collections of Provençal earthenware, numerous manuscripts, and paintings.